 We have one of the world’s largest Environmental Law programmes, with a number of courses offered at the undergraduate and postgraduate level.
-In addition to staff teaching in the LLM (Environmental) programme, Auckland Law School invites top scholars from around the world to teach intensive courses in climate change law, biodiversity law, ocean governance, human rights and the environment, and other areas of environmental law.
+The LLM (Environmental) programme is taught by Auckland Law School academics, along with top scholars from around the world.
+We offer intensive courses in climate change law, biodiversity law, ocean governance, human rights and the environment, and other areas of environmental law.

 Auckland Law School is home to the New Zealand Centre for Environmental Law (NZCEL), which includes membership from the Faculty of Law and the School of Planning and Architecture, as well as academics from the University of Canterbury and the University of Waikato.
 A focal-point of research has been the interface between sustainable development and law and governance.

 We offer two papers in environmental law in part IV of the undergraduate LLB